 General Tips for a Lake Tahoe Trip

 Planning ahead makes a Tahoe trip smoother and more enjoyable.
-Weather can change quickly, so packing layers is essential year round.
+Weather can change quickly, so packing layers is essential year-round.
 Elevation can affect energy levels, so staying hydrated and pacing activities helps visitors feel their best.

 Having a vehicle makes it easier to explore both shores and attend events.
 Travelers should group activities by location to minimize drive time.
 During peak seasons and major events, dining reservations and activity bookings should be made in advance.